The ugly side of solar panels

 (Picture: Sungazer)

-Producing electricity from solar cells reduces air pollutants and greenhouse gases by about 90 percent in comparison to using conventional fossil fuel technologies, claims a study to be published this month in “Environmental Science & Technology”.
+Producing electricity from solar cells reduces air pollutants and greenhouse gases by about 90 percent in comparison to using conventional fossil fuel technologies, claims a study called "Emissions from Photovoltaic Life Cycles", to be published this month in “Environmental Science & Technology”.
 Good news, it seems, until one reads the report itself.
 The researchers come up with a solid set of figures.
 However, they interpret them in a rather optimistic way.
+Some recalculations (skip this article if you get annoyed by numbers) produce striking conclusions.

 Solar panels don’t come falling out of the sky – they have to be manufactured.
 Similar to computer chips, this is a dirty and energy-intensive process.
 First, raw materials have to be mined: quartz sand for silicon cells, metal ore for thin film cells.
 Next, these materials have to be treated, following different steps (in the case of silicon cells these are purification, crystallization and wafering).
 Finally, these upgraded materials have to be manufactured into solar cells, and assembled into modules.
 All these processes produce air pollution and heavy metal emissions, and they consume energy - which brings about more air pollution, heavy metal emissions and also greenhouse gases.